It's About Time: Temporal References in Emergent Communication: Experiments

-Each agent type is additionally trained with and without the \textbf{temporal prediction loss}.
+Each agent type is additionally trained with and without the temporal prediction loss.
 The agents that include the temporal prediction loss have an explicit reward to develop temporal understanding.
 There is no additional pressure to develop temporal references for agents that do not include the temporal prediction loss, except for the possibility of increased performance on the referential task.
 The aim of the additional loss is to investigate if it would aid in the temporal reference emergence, or if it improves agent performance.

-The emergence of temporal references is defined as the appearance of messages which reach 100\% on our $M_{\ominus^n}$ metric.
-We employ a 100\% threshold to ensure that only messages consistently used as temporal references are considered, thereby mitigating the influence of chance repetitions on our results.
-Consequently, the $M_{\ominus^n}$ metric is expected to reach 100\% for all agents.
+We show all the evaluated agent configurations in \cref{apx: experimental combinations}.

-All agent types were trained for the same number of epochs and on the same environments during each run.
+All agent configurations were trained for the same number of epochs and on the same environments during each run.
 Agent pairs are trained in either the RG or TRG environment.
-Evaluation of the agents is performed after the training has finished.
-Each agent pair is assessed in six different environments: Always Same, Never Same, RG, RG Hard, TRG and TRG Hard.
-The target objects are uniformly sampled from the object space $V$ in all environments.
-Each possible configuration was run ten times, with randomised seeds between runs for both the agents and the datasets. \cref{apx: training details} provides further details.
+Evaluation is performed after the training has finished in all environments \cref{ssec: env}.
+All target objects are uniformly sampled from the object space $V$.
+Each possible configuration was run ten times, with randomised seeds for both the agents and the datasets.
+We vary the target repetition chance, $p \in \{0.25, 0.5, 0.75\}$, in the training datasets to examine how repetition frequency affects the development of temporal references. \cref{apx: training details} provides further details on all training hyperparameters.